CSchoel/arbitrary-but-fixed/_posts/2020-02-16-latex-alternatives-versions.md

 ---
 layout: post
-title:  "Latex Alternatives: Latex versions"
+title:  "LaTeX Alternatives: LaTeX versions"
 description: >
     LaTeX is not LaTeX.
 There is MikTeX, Live TeX, LaTeX2e, pdflaTeX, LaTeX3, XelaTeX, LualaTeX, ...
 Aaaaah!
 If you are as confused as I was when I got into laTeX, this post is for you.
 categories: